romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-You are drafting a security policy for your GitHub repository.
+Q: You are drafting a security policy for your GitHub repository.
 What is an essential element that should be included in this policy?
 <details><summary>Show the answer</summary><p>

 - **Guidelines on how to respond to and manage security alerts and vulnerabilities**